kubevela/samples/5.OAM_KPT_Demo/README.md

 In this workflow, kpt is the manipulator of data.
 Stored in data source like Git, the original data (e.g. deployment.yaml) will pass through a pipeline of kpt functionalities to be manipulated into the desire state step by step.
 For example, `labels` added, `replicas` modified and `image` updated etc.

 So what is OAM then?
 OAM is the format of data.
-More accurately, OAM is a complementary data format to Kubernetes so it can expose higher level abstractions such as "application" to developers.
+More accurately, OAM is a specific data format so Kubernetes can expose higher level abstraction such as "application" to developers.

 In that sense, it's a natural match for using kpt to manipulate the data which is formatted by OAM specification.

 ## Pre-requisites

-Install OAM plugin to Kubernetes.
-In this demo, we will use Crossplane by following [this installation guides](https://github.com/oam-dev/crossplane-oam-sample#installation).
+Install OAM Kubernetes runtime (Crossplane) by following [its installation guides](https://github.com/oam-dev/crossplane-oam-sample#installation).

 ## Create App Repository for kpt